-Recently retiring from the Florida Department of Health in Broward County she held the position of the Transgender Program Coordinator working “hands on” within the transgender community, educating medical/health providers, community based organizations and AIDS service organizations on how to create a culturally sensitive and competent environment for transgender individuals.
-To increase the capacity of medical providers to deliver competent medical care for FTM and MTF at all stages of their transition and life afterwards she created the Annual Transgender Medical Symposium a 2 day intense education series of workshops geared towards educating licensed medical/mental health providers, as well as students and support staff on state of the art information to ensure that there is familiarity with the important needs of the transgender individual.
-The symposium featured and continues to feature the Nation’s leading subject matter experts.
+Born, Raised and Educated in Chicago, Illinois she attended the Chicago Art Institute on scholarship and University of California, Berkeley.
+Employed for over 25 years in the HIV/AIDS arena.
+After retiring from the Florida Department of Health in Broward County she held the position of the Transgender Program Coordinator working “hands on” within the transgender community, educating medical/health providers, community based organizations and AIDS service organizations on how to create a culturally sensitive and competent environment for transgender individuals.
+To increase the capacity of medical providers to deliver competent medical care for FTM and MTF at all stages of their transition and life afterwards she created the South Florida Transgender Medical Consortium which holds an Annual Transgender Medical Symposium, a 2 day intense education series of workshops geared towards educating licensed medical/mental health providers, as well as students and support staff to ensure that there is familiarity with the important needs of the transgender individual.
+The symposium continues to feature the Nation’s leading subject matter experts.

 Jodi has previously served as an active member of Safe to Be Me Coalition, addressing the needs of the GLBTQ youth and their families in the school system,Children’s Services Council for Cultural Diversity, which strives to create culturally competent services in equal access paramount to appropriate services and equitable outcomes for all children in Broward County and the Joint Client/Community Relations board of the HIV Planning Council advocating fair and increased access to health treatment for all communities and cultures.

 She presently serves as a member of State of Florida Department of Health Transgender advisory workgroup committee and NASTAD, the National Alliance of State & Territorial AIDS Directors, and has presented at many conferences and webinars.